[A letter from Daily Reckoning Australia publisher, James Woodburn…]

 This is how we’ve gone about our business over the last 18 years.
 We’ve worked hard to make our daily reckonings the most entertaining and informative 15-minute read possible.

-Our Australian-based team headed by Callum Newman draws on our extensive global network of leading minds in publishing, mining, oil services, finance, banking, genetics, economics and even…gasp!…government.
+Our Australian-based team headed by Shae Russell draws on our extensive global network of leading minds in publishing, mining, oil services, finance, banking, genetics, economics and even…gasp!…government.

 But you won’t find all of their analysis in one daily email.